Nature Mapping Jackson Hole has a new line of hats!

 Nature Mapping Jackson Hole

 Nature Mapping Jackson Hole relies on trained, citizen scientists from our community to report what, when and where they observe wildlife.
 These collective observations create a long-term dataset of wildlife distribution throughout Jackson Hole.
-By observing and recording the wildlife we see on a daily basis, and making these observations available to others in the community, we hope to inform land management decisions toward living sustainably with wildlife.
+By observing and recording the wildlife we see on a daily basis, and making these observations available to others in the community, we hope to inform land management decisions and wildlife biologists.

 By participating in Nature Mapping as a citizen scientist you can contribute to this valuable community resource.
 When everyone contributes a small amount, the end result is tremendous!